regNewsie/MLFinalProject/README.md

 This project is a machine learning model to predict the amount of carbon emissions of data mining, given inputs of the date and the amount of electricity consumed.

-This article talks about how the data was gathered, and this where I downloaded the dataset: https://www.sciencedirect.com/science/article/pii/S2352340922004541
+This article talks about how the data was gathered and where I downloaded the dataset: https://www.sciencedirect.com/science/article/pii/S2352340922004541

 The Data card and the Deon card are all in the gitHub (there is no link to Hugging face because I don't think hugging face is necessary to display the information)